hjd1964/OnStep/README.md

 ======
 www.stellarjourney.com

+THIS IS THE BETA BRANCH, I RECOMMEND THIS WELL TESTED BRANCH FOR MOST USERS.
+NEW FEATURES AND BUG FIXES ONLY WHEN I DEEM THEM NECESSARY AND LOW RISK.

 Computerized telescope goto control based on Arduino driven stepper motors.
 All common mount types are supported: German Equatorial, Fork (and variations), and AltAzm (Dobsonian, etc.)

 Since I aquired an Losmandy G11 mount without any goto provision I decided to create my own solution.
 I was a bit reluctant to use a Gemini, mainly because of the cost, but also due to the reliablity since the servo motors are somewhat prone to failure.
 I also like to have complete control over the software/firmware so that no "show stopper" issues will ever be a problem for me.